Notre Dame Fighting Irish football rivalries

-Notre Dame Fighting Irish football rivalries refers to rivalries of the University of Notre Dame in the sport of college football.
-Because the Notre Dame Fighting Irish are independent of a football conference, they play a national schedule, which annually includes historic rivals University of Southern California and Navy, more recent rival Stanford, and five games with ACC teams.
+The University of Notre Dame has rivalries in the sport of college football.
+Because the Notre Dame Fighting Irish are independent of a football conference, they play a national schedule, which annually includes historic rival Navy and five games with ACC teams.

 Current annual rivalries

 Navy

 The Navy–Notre Dame series was played annually between 1927 and 2019, which was the longest uninterrupted intersectional series in college football.
 The 2020 game was canceled due to the COVID-19 pandemic, though the series resumed in 2021.

 Before Navy won a 46–44 triple-overtime thriller in 2007, Notre Dame had a 43-game winning streak that was the longest series win streak between two annual opponents in the history of Division I FBS football.
 Navy's previous win came in 1963, 35–14 with future Heisman Trophy winner and NFL QB Roger Staubach at the helm.
 Navy had come close to winning on numerous occasions before 2007.
 They subsequently won again in 2009, 2010, and 2016.

 Despite the one-sided result the last few decades, most Notre Dame and Navy fans consider the series a sacred tradition for historical reasons.
 Both schools have strong football traditions going back to the beginnings of the sport.
 Notre Dame, like many colleges, faced severe financial difficulties during World War II.
 The US Navy made Notre Dame a training center and paid enough for usage of the facilities to keep the university afloat.
 Notre Dame has since extended an open invitation for Navy to play the Fighting Irish in football and considers the game annual repayment on a debt of honor.
 The series is marked by mutual respect, as evidenced by each team standing at attention during the playing of the other's alma mater after the game, a tradition that started in 2005.
 Navy's athletic director, on renewing the series through 2016, remarked "...it is of great interest to our collective national audience of Fighting Irish fans, Naval Academy alumni, and the Navy family at large."
 The series is scheduled to continue indefinitely; renewals are a mere formality.